tskit-dev/msprime/docs/development.md

 :::{note}

 The use of the C toolchain on macOS is a moving target.
-The above advice was written on 23 January, 2020 and was validated by a few `msprime` contributors.
+The above advice was written on 23 January 2020 and was validated by a few `msprime` contributors.
 Caveat emptor, etc..

 :::